samuelhbne/vpn-launchpad/README.md

  - Create VPN server on demand with the rate as low as $0.0058 per hour (t2.nano instance locate in Ohio) ATM.
  - Destory the server after using to avoid trail leaking as well as unnecessary cost.

-## Running launchpad with/without Docker
+## Running launchpad with Docker (recommanded):
-###### What is Docker?
-In one line.
+###### Why Docker?
-Docker is an application that helps setting up and isolating the environment for launchpad running.
+For running launchpad without messup the host environment with various applications that is necessary for launchpad running.

-###### Running launchpad with Docker:
+###### Running launchpad with Docker installed already (recommanded):
-vpn-launchpad provided a script that helps you building a container with all dependencies installed, then running launchpad from the container.
-Hence made it easy for user to run it without concerning about the dependencies installation like Python, pip, awscli, ssh etc. In this circumstance, Docker is the only dependency.

-Instructions for running launchpad with Docker installed (recommanded).
+Instructions for running launchpad with Docker installed on Ubuntu or MacOSX x86.

 ```
 $ wget https://github.com/samuelhbne/vpn-launchpad/archive/master.zip